samim825/DataTables-Server-Side-Manipulation/README.md

 #### DataTable Server side Processing

  - DataTable sent some parameters
- - After working based on the parameters its expect some data To know about this , You can follow following url : https://datatables.net/manual/server-side
+ - After working based on the parameters its expect some data.

+To know about this , You can follow following url : https://datatables.net/manual/server-side